 The Chef, master of an intoxicating cafe, delighted in the subjugation of senses.
 Intentionally, he let experience pass through his grasp, creating with the purpose of obliteration.
 And he and I, and our friends and lovers, we consumed it to excess.

 The next day we were of two worlds.
 I, the Painter, wracked with existential pain, and the Chef, ignoring his hangover, eager to do it again.
-He believed life was like a zephyr over the road; the Painter thought it was the black and white of concrete and asphalt.
+He believed life was like a zephyr over the road; the Painter thought it was the black and white of asphalt and concrete.
 Yet, we both loved our journey, didn’t we?

 In truth, the Painter and the Chef suspected what everyone else knew; we had held on too long to the pleasures of a college town.
 Once more our girlfriends, with the end of summer, matured and flew away.
 We were alone.
 Not without each other, however.
 Together we could pretend it was just la vie, that we didn’t ache from the cleaving of a somehow evanescent fusion.